 Camera & Trap Unit

-To communicate between the BoarBuster camera and the BoarBuster server, the system uses 4G cellular service from AT&T Wireless.
+To communicate between the BoarBuster camera and the BoarBuster server, the system uses 3G cellular service from AT&T Wireless.
 The cost of the cellular service is included in the “BoarBuster Service” monthly charge.
-Currently, AT&T is the only cellular provider option.
-In the future, we plan to offer other cellular provider options.

-The BoarBuster system will only work where there is adequate AT&T 4G cellular coverage.
-To check AT&T coverage in your area, go to:
+The BoarBuster system will only work where there is adequate AT&T cellular coverage.

 You can then enter your zipcode, city/state, or full address in the search bar at the top of the page and click the “Search” button.